Need Help Booking? Call Us

 Renjo La Pass Trek offers you the opportunity to enjoy and explore the engaging Sherpa people, culture, landscape, mountain view, Buddhist religion, Gokyo Lakes, Ngozumpa glacier, wildlife and lush forest of Everest region.
 Renjo La Pass Trek is a traditional and reasonable trek which furnishes you with the entire experience of the Himalayan ranges of Everest, Nuptse, Lhotse, Amadablam, Cho-Oyu to Makalu and many other mountains.

 The Renjo La Pass Trek trail goes north-west to Thame from Namche.
 The trail is not tough to reach to Renjo La top because there are nice steps and fixed iron rope made by the government.
 Renjo La top is famous for its 360-degree panoramic viewpoint.
 After enjoying the views, you will head to Gokyo Lake.
 Gokyo Lake is a famous holy pilgrimage place for Hindus and Buddhists.
 There is another highlight to climb the Gokyo Ri for enjoying the views of the mountain.
-On the Gokyo Ri top, we consequently hold up and rest for quite a while to appreciate the mind-blowing landscapes including great perspectives of Everest, Makalu, Cho Oyu and Lhotse.
-The place is an extraordinary perspective of the Gokyo lakes, furnishing us with a mind-boggling air that actually blends our feelings and empowers our considerations of the peaceful magnificence that encompasses us.

 Then, the Renjo La Pass Trek trail descends to Lukla through Machharmo, Dole, Namche with beautiful natural scenery.